somehybrid/APILib/README.md

 ## Features

----

-- Quick API
+- Fast API
-- Uses Aiohttp and AsyncIO for speed and asynchronous programming
+- Supports async/await syntax
 - Simple to use

 ## Installation

----
 **Python 3.6 or higher is required**

 To install APILib, run